 What to expect from us

 We place our students at the centre of a fantastic team of teachers and choreographers, in exceptional training facilities, alongside 14 other art schools ranging from Circus and Architecture to Visual Arts and Music.
 Authentic, curious and distinctive dance artists work in an inclusive learning environment, where individual growth and co-operative exploration are equally prized.
-Practical work is underpinned by an extensive and rigorous training and research programme that includes a wide range of performance and movement practices.
+Practical work is underpinned by extensive and rigorous training and research programme that includes a wide range of performance and movement practices.
 We educate our students to create, think and produce collaboratively.
 They become dance makers and dance leaders who have their own voice, who take ownership of their own careers and who go on to take up meaningful positions throughout both the performing arts field and wider society.

 What do we expect from you